taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 A _txList_ is valid if and only if:

+1. The txList's lenght is no more than a given threshold;
-1. The txList is well-formed RLP, with no additional trailing bytes;
+2. The txList is well-formed RLP, with no additional trailing bytes;
-2. The total number of transactions is no more than a given threshold;
+3. The total number of transactions is no more than a given threshold and;
-3. The sum of all transaction gas limit is no more than a given threshold and;
+4. The sum of all transaction gas limit is no more than a given threshold.

 A transaction is _valid_ if and only if:

 1. The transaction is well-formed RLP, with no additional trailing bytes (rule#1 in Ethereum yellow paper);
 2. The transaction's signature is valid (rule#2 in Ethereum yellow paper), and;
 3. The transaction's the gas limit is no smaller than the intrinsic gas (rule#5 in Ethereum yellow paper).